BeejLuig/BeejLuig.github.io/_posts/2016-09-16-how_programming_has_improved_my_work_life.markdown

 ## `tumblr.rb`, the CLI I use every day

-Besides getting to do work that is above my paygrade and actually what *want* to do, I have been able to, at times, find ways to apply the things I am learning directly to every day problems.
+Besides getting to do work that is above my paygrade and actually what I *want* to do, I have been able to, at times, find ways to apply the things I am learning directly to every day problems.
 One example is actually my first CLI, `tumblr.rb`.
 It's a humble little program and admittedly not the cleanest in the world, but it has turned my least favorite task of the day into one of the things I look forward to the most!

 Long story short, every day I have to post 5-10 images on our library Tumblr account, and there are specific guidelines about captioning.
 It needs to looks something like this: